pupil-labs/pupil-docs/developer-docs/recording-format.md

 ```

 Each recording requires three files:
 1. An `info.csv` file that includes two columns -- `key` and `value`.
+(See left for eaxample)
 2. At least one video file and its corresponding timestamp file.
 See the [*Video Files*](#video-files) section below for details.

-A minimum requirement of two key, value pairs are required.
-Example:
+A minimum requirement of two key, value pairs are required in the `info.csv` file.
 1. `Recording Name,<name>`
 2. `Data Format Version,<version>`